Am-I-Going-On-Holiday/CovidDashboardScraper/README.md

 **Dashboard Misc.**

 `getDashboardAnnouncementsBanner()` - Returns the announcements banner text (if there are any announcements such as delays to data etc.)

+`getDashboardLastUpdate()` - Returns the timestamp of the last update to the dashboard (coverted from an ISO8601 format->DD/MM/YYYY HH:MM)